The Ambulance Licensing Section oversees the private ambulance system in Los Angeles County.

-Revisions to the Los Angeles County Ambulance Ordinance and business license fees became effective on JULY 28, 2011.
-Among other changes, all ground and air ambulance operators who transport patients originating anywhere in Los Angeles County (both incorporated and unincorporated areas) are now required to obtain a Los Angeles County Ambulance Operator Business License.
-In addition to the currently licensed ambulance operators (refer to “Licensed Ambulance Operators”) under the Section Links on this page, the “Pending Ambulance Operator Applications” listing below identifies those existing ambulance operators that may continue to operate in the County, pending approval of their application.
-Companies which may not operate pending approval of their application are also included and clearly identified on the “Pending Ambulance Operator Applications” listing.
+Revisions to the Los Angeles County Ambulance Ordinance and business license fees became effective on July 28, 2011.
+All ground and air ambulance operators who transport patients originating anywhere in Los Angeles County (both incorporated and unincorporated areas) are now required to obtain a Los Angeles County Ambulance Operator Business License.
+Any ambulance operator seeking to provide services in Los Angeles County must first obtain a Los Angeles County Ambulance Operator Business License prior to conducting pick-ups within Los Angeles County.
+The Los Angeles County EMS Agency is currently in the process of revising the Los Angeles County Ambulance Ordinance.

 Pending Ambulance Operator Applications

 Pending Ambulette Operator Applications

 Report ambulance operator and/or ambulance personnel violations by completing and submitting a Los Angeles County EMS Agency Situation Report OR by e-mail to:email@example.com.
 When submitting an e-mail, provide as much specific information as possible.
 Photographs and other evidence of the alleged violation may be attached to the e-mail.

 Request For Statement of Qualifications (RFSQ) For Transportation Overflow Services